 The original Constitution of India was not a printed document.
 It was entirely handcrafted by the artists of Shantiniketan under the guidance of Acharya Nandalal Bose, with the calligraphy texts done by Prem Behari Narain Raizada in Delhi.
 This document is now preserved in a special helium-filled case in the library of the Parliament of India.

 Like every year, the Republic Day is celebrated at the Indian Embassy in Baghdad.
-I attended the flag-hoisting ceremony organized by the embassy to mark the celebration of the 72nd Republic Day today.
+I attended the flag-unfurling ceremony organized by the embassy to mark the celebration of the 72nd Republic Day today.
 The Indian Tricolor was unfurled by Ambassador Birendra Singh Yadav.
 Several other Indians in Baghdad also arrived there for the flag hoisting ceremony.

-After hoisting of flag accompanied by singing of national anthem — Jana-Gana-Mana, the Ambassador read the President’s address to the nation on the eve of the Republic Day and delivered a short speech on the Indo-Iraq relationship.
+After unfurling of flag accompanied by singing of national anthem — Jana-Gana-Mana, the Ambassador read the President’s address to the nation on the eve of the Republic Day and delivered a short speech on the Indo-Iraq relationship.

 The ceremony ended with snacks — samose, pakodi, gujiya, barfi, tea, and coffee.